 Each time we breathe in, air moves through our airways and the route that air takes into the lungs can be pictured in a tree-like pattern: the large windpipe is the trunk, and the tubes through which the air flows are the branches.
 Just like the branches of a tree, they get smaller and thinner, until they are as thin as the veins in a leaf.
 If these tiny veins become blocked, the leaf can no longer be properly supplied with nutrients and the tree becomes ill.
 Now, if the smallest tubes in the airways leading to the alveoli are inflamed, they become blocked and are unable to transport enough air and consequently oxygen.
 This is the case when RSV causes bronchiolitis.
 Bronchiolitis is an inflammation of the small airways - not to be confused with bronchitis which affects the larger airways.
-Mucus gathers in these airways, which makes it difficult for air to flow freely in and out of the lungs.
-Breathing gets more difficult and in some cases a whistling ("wheezing") sound, can be heard.
+The mucus gathers in these airways, which makes it difficult for air to flow freely in and out of the lungs.
+Breathing becomes harder and sometimes a whistling ("wheezing") sound can be heard.
 In cases where the lung tissue itself gets infected by RSV it is called a lung infection or pneumonia.

 2.2.
-RSV and hospitalisation RSV is a viral disease that has no specific medical treatment.
-There is currently no clinical effective treatment approved or recommended for RSV infection and no prophylactic options for all infants.
-The current treatment is to provide supportive care such as supplemental oxygen, intravenous fluids, and mechanical ventilation, if needed.
+RSV and hospitalisation

+RSV infection is a viral disease that has no specific medical treatment.
+The current disease management is to provide supportive care such as supplemental oxygen, intravenous fluids, and mechanical ventilation, if needed.
 In most cases, parents can care for their baby at home if they have contracted RSV and the symptoms are mild.
 However, if the infection is of a severe kind, hospitalisation may be necessary.
-This is the case in about 1-2% of RSV infections in term babies.
-Hospitalisation rates are higher in younger babies, especially if infected in the first month of life.
-Preterm born babies, and those infants with underlying conditions like congenital heart diseases, neuromuscular diseases, immune deficiencies or Down syndrome bear the highest risk of hospital admission; their risk of severe RSV infection is increased about tenfold.
+This is the case in about 1 in 56 healthy and term born infants, especially in their first RSV season.[6]
+Hospitalisation rates are higher in younger babies, especially if infected in the first months of life.
+Preterm born babies, and those infants with underlying conditions like chronic lung disease of prematurity, congenital heart diseases, neuromuscular diseases, immune deficiencies or Down syndrome bear the highest risk of hospital admission; their risk of severe RSV infection is increased up to tenfold.
 Yet, looking at the absolute numbers of hospitalisation rates (at population level), preterm babies and infants with underlying conditions are a small patient group.
-Most infants (more than two thirds) admitted to the hospital for RSV actually do not have an underlying condition and are term-born and otherwise healthy babies.[6, 7] This shows once again, severe RSV disease is unpredictable and any infant can be hospitalised in their first RSV season.
-A small percentage of babies who are hospitalised with a severe RSV infection need to be admitted to an intensive care unit and some of those need mechanical (artificial) ventilation, if there is not enough oxygen transported through the lungs in the normal way.
+Most infants (more than three quarters) admitted to hospital for RSV actually do have no underlying condition and are term-born, otherwise healthy babies.[7-11] A small percentage of babies who are hospitalised with a severe RSV infection need to be admitted to an intensive care unit and some of those need mechanical (artificial) ventilation, if there is not enough oxygen transported through the lungs in the normal way.

 In high-income countries, children with RSV infection rarely die from RSV infection.
 Yet, in low- and middle-income countries, RSV mortality is substantial because of the absence of intensive care units.

 2.3.
 How is RSV transmitted?